DeWint House: Washington's headquarters

 Washington first stayed at the Dewint House from August 8–24, 1780, while inspecting a redoubt on the Hudson River.

 Washington returned from September 28 to October 7, 1780, for the nearby trial of British spy Major John André.
 Washington signed the execution warrant in the house and Andre was subsequently hanged.
 Andre had been captured in Tarrytown after plotting with Benedict Arnold to surrender West Point to the British.
 André was held in the Old '76 House in Tappan, a tavern which is now a restaurant.
 Washington provided meals from his table at the DeWint House to André at the '76 House.
 A stone on André Hill Road at Gallows Hill marks the site of André's hanging.

 Washington and his key staff headquartered at the DeWint House from May 4–8, 1783, while negotiating the final withdrawal of British troops from New York City with British General Sir Guy Carleton.
 It was said to have been a friendly conference combined with an elegant dinner prepared by Samuel Fraunces, owner of Fraunces Tavern in New York City, who came up to prepare the dinner for Washington and his guest.

-From November 11–14, 1783, a terrible snowstorm forced Washington to seek shelter in the DeWint House on his trip to visit West Point and later New York City, where he tendered his resignation.
+From November 11–14, 1783, a terrible snowstorm forced Washington to seek shelter in the DeWint House on his trip to visit West Point and later New York City.